Visiting Marin Responsibly

 Golden Gate National Recreation Area for updates on the Muir Woods National Monument, Alcatraz Island, park beaches, and campgrounds in designated areas.

-National Park Status for visitor center and trail openings/closures in the Point Reyes National Seashore.
+National Park Status for the visitor center and trail openings/closures in the Point Reyes National Seashore.

 Point Reyes National Seashore map of a few road closures still in effect.